Tags

 ‘Til The Broad Daylight

-For all of you too young, too old, too unattractive or too scared of the opposite sex to regularly be experiencing such things in your life, my apologies and condolences.
+For all of you too young, too old, too unattractive or too scared of the opposite sex to regularly be experiencing such things in your own life, my apologies and condolences.
 But this is a vital aspect of understanding not only this record, but also The Dominoes hit which altered Ruth Brown’s single and the way in which rock ‘n’ roll in general had broken the glass ceiling when it came to dealing with sex on record and why that was a big part of the music’s appeal and lasting influence.

 Though sex can take very little time at all or be drawn out to the point of sensual indulgence, generally speaking most people get the job done somewhere BETWEEN the two time extremes in the original version of this as written – five minutes – and the full sixty minutes boasted about by The Dominoes.